Topic: Sex and intimacy after breast cancer

 Why is this topic important?

 As people live longer after a cancer diagnosis, quality-of-life issues such as sexual health become more important.
 Enjoying sex and intimacy is often disrupted during cancer treatment.
 Research has shown that sex is a priority for people diagnosed with breast cancer.
-Most people, including those living with breast cancer (MBC), report significant sexual concerns.
+Most people, including those living with metastatic breast cancer (MBC), report significant sexual concerns.
 They wish to maintain their intimate relationships and would like support in coping with treatment-related sexual side effects.

 Cancer can impact sex and intimacy